 The fieldwork experience phase consists of completion of at least six months of full-time practice under the supervision of a registered occupational therapist in a medical center, school, or health care facility.
 Following completion of the fieldwork experience, students are eligible to take the written national certification examination.
 In states with occupational therapy licensure laws, passing the national examination is accepted as evidence of competence to practice.

-This graduate degree track has existed at Puget Sound for more than 25 years.
+This graduate degree has existed at Puget Sound for more than 25 years.
 It was established at a time when it was critically important to test and verify the theoretical foundations and practical techniques of occupational therapy using rigorous, systematic methods of study.
 The need for such an emphasis today is no less.
 The health care system requires evidence of effective therapeutic outcomes, and the need to promote evidence-based practice is stronger than ever before.
 Both quantitative and qualitative methodologies are taught and valued in the program.
-Puget Sound graduates of the research track will have exceptionally strong abilities to critique all types of existing research, and to design and implement a worthwhile research study which contributes to the professional decision-making in an actual practice setting.
+Puget Sound graduates will have exceptionally strong abilities to critique all types of existing research, and to design and implement a worthwhile research study which contributes to the professional decision-making in an actual practice setting.